whargrove/Vino/README.md

 #### Setup the application variables

-Create a usable application.yml.
+First, create a usable application.yml.
 (You could `mv` if you don't want to keep the example around. config/application.yml is ignored for deployment purposes.)

 `cp config/application.example.yml config/application.yml`